 Bath Quaker Meeting is the local meeting of the Religious Society of Friends (commonly known as “Quakers”).
 We previously met for our weekly Meetings for Worship in our former Meeting House in York St (now Toppings Bookshop), and for some years at Bath Central United Reformed Church on Grove Street.
 Since June 2022 we meet on Sunday mornings from 10.30 to 11.30 at the Manvers Street Baptist Church.
 Occasionally we hold evening Meetings for Worship at the Quaker Burial Ground in Widcombe.
 Since 2020 we have held weekly online Meetings for Worship: please contact us for details of how to join these.

-There’s no liturgy or creed; Friends’ faith relates more to personal experience.
-It’s rooted in Christianity, but free of the formalities.
+Quakers have no liturgy or creed; Friends’ faith relates more to personal experience.
+Quakerism is rooted in Christianity, but free of the formalities and externalities.
 Some Friends find traditional Christian language full of meaning, others simply don’t.
-We find words can’t express deeper realities of faith, and we worship mostly in silence.
+Quakers find that words can’t express the deeper realities of faith, and Quakers worship mostly in silence.

 This short film by Kevin Redpath profiles several Quakers across SW England